Dr Bennett Hogg

-Director of Landscape Quartet - formerly AHRC-funded environmental sound art project.
+Director of Landscape Quartet - formerly an AHRC-funded environmental sound art project.

 co-editing with Matthew Sansom a new edited issue of Contemporary Music Review - "Music, Sound, and Landscape" - now in press

 publications in progress include invited book chapters for Routledge "Sound Studies Reader" (ed.
 Michael Bull) and OUP "Sound and Imagination" (ed.
-Mark Grimshaw, et al), "Weathering" for Landscape Research Journal (now in press), "Healing the Cut" in Contemporary Music Review, "Aesthetics of Sonification" with Paul Vickers and David Worrall for Routledge "Sonification Handbook" (ed.
-Clemens Wollner), a critical position piece for the Canadian journal "Critical Studies in Improvisation", and a co-authored journal chapter with Stefan Ostersjo for Contemporary Music Review. musical projects include developing ArCCADDE further, curating a year of environmental music and sound art at Cheeseburn Grange Sculpture Garden, collaboration with Alan Smith on the ACE-Funded "As Above, So Below" project in the lead mines of the North Pennines, and a new piece for ten-string classical guitar with electronics for Stefan Ostersjo, for release on CD in 2016 along with recording of "l'oiseau cante avec ses doights", also for ten-string guitar and electronics.
-40 minute film with Stefan Ostersjo on work done as part of Landscape Quartet, to be released on DVD by Orpheus Institute for Artistic Research in Music, Ghent, 2016.
+Mark Grimshaw, et al).
+"Weathering" for Landscape Research Journal, "Healing the Cut" in Contemporary Music Review, "Aesthetics of Sonification" with Paul Vickers and David Worrall for Routledge "Sonification Handbook" (ed.
+Clemens Wollner), a critical position piece for the Canadian journal "Critical Studies in Improvisation", and a co-authored journal chapter with Stefan Ostersjo for Contemporary Music Review have all now been published.
+Musical projects include developing ArCCADDE further, curating a year of environmental music and sound art at Cheeseburn Grange Sculpture Garden, collaboration with Alan Smith on the ACE-Funded "As Above, So Below" project in the lead mines of the North Pennines, and a new piece for ten-string classical guitar with electronics for Stefan Ostersjo, for release on CD in 2016 along with recording of "l'oiseau cante avec ses doights", also for ten-string guitar and electronics.
+40 minute film with Stefan Ostersjo on work done as part of Landscape Quartet, to be released on DVD by Orpheus Institute for Artistic Research in Music, Ghent.

 Distributed performance and improvisation.

 environmental sound arts.